Ever wake up with lower back pain and wonder if your sleep position is making it worse?

-When your posture is off:
+When your sleeping position is off:

 - Muscles stay tense